 Love Banana Cake?
 Well you’re in luck as this is the BEST Fluffy Banana Cake recipe out there – I promise!!
+This delicious Banana Cake is topped with a sweet and creamy Cream Cheese Frosting that no one will be able to resist.
 Both regular and Thermomix instructions included.

 Ingredients